-No reassignment of out-of-area CIMTs, from one incident to another, will occur unless done in coordination with NICC, NMAC representative and GBCG Chair.
-Reassignments of in-GACC teams may occur but must be coordinated with the GACC Center Manager, GBCG chair, or GBMAC Support Coordinator (if in place) and NICC/NMAC.
+Reassignment of CIMTs, from one incident to another, will not occur unless done in coordination with GACC Center Manager (GBMAC Support Coordinator), GBCG chair, NICC/NMAC representative.

 Demobilization

 Normal demobilization procedures for CIMTs will involve demobilizing the entire team at the same time.
 In rare circumstances, a unit can request continued assistance from an individual team member prior to team departure.
 Concurrence from the team IC will be necessary for this to occur.